sebastianPsm/librasta/md_doc/getting_started.md

 The following examples are included:

 - **rcat:** an example for communication between a client and a server (provided in versions for all supported transport protocols), which allows sending text submitted on the commandline between client and server.
 Use commandline argument `r` to start in server (receiver) mode and `s` to start in client (sender) mode.
 Note that these examples should be run from a folder containing the config files `rasta_server_local{_tls,_dtls}.cfg` and `rasta_client_local{_tls,_dtls}.cfg`.
-- **scils_example** and **scip_example**: examples for the communication with points and light signals using SCI-P and SCI-LS.
-These examples just send one simple SCI telegram to change the point position / signal aspect and wait for the corresponding status message.
 - **rasta_grpc_bridge**: an extremely useful program, which sends messages submitted via gRPC on a RaSTA connection and sends received RaSTA messages back to you, also via gRPC.
 This allows you to fully focus on your application specific protocol without needing to know RaSTA.
 - **examples_localhost** and **logging_example**: These examples show you (as a RaSTA library developer) how logging, events and MD4 work.
 They are also meant to test these specific modules.